-Commitment 20.
-OpenCoesione Plus
+20. OpenCoesione Plus

 OpenCoesione12 is a portal on the implementation of the projects financed by the Italian cohesion policies.
-It is a deliverable of the First Italian Action Plan13 on cohesion policies aimed at bridging the social-economic gaps between different areas of the country through resources drawn from the domestic and EU budget.
+It is a deliverable from Italy's first action plan13 on cohesion policies aimed at bridging the social-economic gaps between different areas of the country through resources drawn from the domestic and EU budget.
 It collects and makes open data on resources, spending, programmers, executors, timelines, payments, and completion of projects available.
 The portal currently ensures transparency on the implementation of projects funded by EU structural funds and national cohesion policies as envisaged by the Unitary Monitoring System (they are managed by the Ministry of Economics and Finance and supported by the administrations leading the projects).
 This project is part of the partnership between the Italian Parliament and the European Commission.
 The portal also contains additional information on the financial and socio-economic context for each project.
-OpenCoesione agency is conducting the monitoring for the 2014-2020 programming period, which will begin in December 2017.
-Open data currently available on the portal refers to the implementation of projects in the 2007-2013 period.
-The current version of the portal offers a limited set of information on programming and funding decisions.
+OpenCoesione agency is conducting the monitoring for the 2014-2020 programming period, which will begin in December 2017.14 Open data currently available on the portal refers to the implementation of projects in the 2007-2013 period.
+The current version of the portal offers a limited set of information on programming and funding decisions.15 commitment is coded as minor because it is an incremental step to increase information on the portal, which is an activity that predates the action plan.

 One stakeholder from Foundation ANCI16 explained how the implementation of the OpenCoesione's platform is an ongoing process that began seven years ago.
 Every year the platform collects an increasing amount of more specific data on projects financed by the Italian cohesion policies.
-Therefore, the potential impact of this commitment is coded minor because it is an incremental step to increase information on the portal, which is an activity that predates the Action Plan.
+Therefore, the potential impact of this

-Commitment 21.
-OPENAID 2.0
+21. OPENAID 2.0

-OPENAID17 is an online tool that gathers data and information on international Italian aid since 2004.
+OPENAID17 is an online tool that gathers data and information on Italy's foreign aid projects since 2004.
 The platform has many features such as showing projects by beneficiary country, funding institution, and sector; monitoring trends over time by country and sector; and comparing Italian resources with other OECD countries over time.
 The OPENAID tool offers all data in an open format to be reused for information and research purposes.
 However, according to the lead implementing administration, the website has become obsolete: it only collects data validated by the OECD and uploads it one and half years after the original data was collected.

 According to Publish What You Fund,18 Italy was the only European country in 2013 not included in the IATI platform.19 Italy has published 10 of 28 standard indicators to assess the transparency on public aid.
-In addition, of the 28 standard indicators, Italy has never published information that would meet the criteria for 12 of these.
+In addition, of the 28 standard indicators, Italy has never published information that would meet the criteria for 12.